codecentric/habitcentric/infrastructure/linkerd/README.md

   _You may use other ingress controllers, but this tutorial focuses on nginx.
   Pay attention to https://linkerd.io/2/tasks/using-ingress/ if your environment differs._
-* Tiller installed in the cluster (for Helm deployment of our demo application)

 ## Linkerd Installation